 Rates subject to change.
 Price does not include tax.
 Rates include golf cart, driving range balls, and bottled water on the course.

-Callaway rental clubs are available for $65, including one sleeve of Callaway Chrome Soft golf balls.
+Callaway rental clubs are available for $80, including two sleeves of Callaway Chrome Soft golf balls.

 Dress Policy: Appropriate golf attire.

 April 3 & 4: Closed for Aeration.